-The Whitsundays Chamber of Commerce and Industry is thrilled to unveil a transformative vision for the Whitsundays, crafted with insights from over 130 voices within our vibrant business community.
+The Whitsundays Chamber of Commerce and Industry is thrilled to unveil a transformative Vision for the Whitsundays, crafted with insights from over 130 voices within our vibrant business community.

 The Chamber’s ambitious project has mapped out a forward-looking economic blueprint designed to shape the Whitsundays’ trajectory over the next two to three decades.